Ibuprofen for adults

 • Take ibuprofen with food.

-• Talk to your doctor if it is ongoing.
+• Talk to your healthcare provider if any of these are ongoing.

 • Serious stomach problems such as really bad stomach pain, blood in the stool, black or dark colour in your stool, cough or vomit up blood, or dark coloured vomit